-You may now be thinking that “Hey, our company has both of those departments and they both help push the needle” – awesome, but it’s likely that one department is pushing >70% of the growth, while the other department is supporting.
-When you take a look at some of the smallest and largest brands out there, you can likely figure out where their growth comes from – provided you know what to look for.
+You may now be thinking that “Hey, our company has both of those departments and they both help push the needle”.
+Awesome!
+However, one department is likely pushing >70% of the growth.
+While the other department is supporting.
+When you take a look at other companies out there, you can likely figure out where their growth comes from – provided you know what to look for.

 Below, we’re going to define and identify the two different models and provide you with examples of some of the best companies that use them.

 Sales/Business Development-Driven Companies

-A Sales/Business Development-Driven company heavily relies on their Sales and/or Business Development department(s) to grow the company.
-Their target market generally requires a lot of hand holding (high-touch) to complete a purchase.
-Marketing will support by driving leads via social media, SEO, SEM, etc. But, the company will generally have a hard time closing end sales due to the industry and target market.
+A Sales/Business Development-Driven company heavily relies on its Sales and/or Business Development department(s) to grow the company.
+Their target market generally requires a lot of guidance to complete a purchase.
+Marketing will support the sales by driving leads via social media, SEO, SEM, etc. But, the company will generally have a hard time closing sales due to the industry and target market.

-Example: A good example of a company like this is
+Example: A great example of a company like this is

-A Marketing/Product-Driven company heavily relies on marketing, product development and/or branding tactics to drive their revenue growth.
-Their offering is generally lower priced and their brand is recognizable to the target market.
-There may be sales associates or a small sales team available to help customers that require it, but marketing drives customers a majority way through the purchasing process.
+A Marketing/Product-Driven company heavily relies on marketing, product development, and/or branding tactics to drive its revenue growth.
+Their offering is generally lower priced and their brand is recognizable.
+There may be sales associates or a small sales team available to help customers that require it.
+But, marketing drives customers a majority way through the purchasing process.

 Are B2B Companies Sales or Marketing-Driven?

-Before the internet, almost all B2B companies were sales driven companies.
+Before the internet, almost all B2B companies were sales-driven.
 They had to be, as sales reps had to develop most of the business and walk buyers through the purchasing process.
 Without the internet, sales reps had to do a lot of cold-callings and manually walking customers through every step of their sales cycle.
 To this day, a majority of B2B businesses are still sales-driven but we are starting to see more marketing-driven B2B companies since we have so many marketing options out there.

 B2B sales-driven company: Take a look at HRDownloads as an example.
 We’ve been on their sales floor and the amount of calling going on there by their sales reps is crazy.
-Their offering is priced on the higher end and requires a bit more hand holding to close a deal.
+Their offering is priced on the higher end and requires a bit more hand-holding to close a deal.
 So, it would be hard to walk them through a sales process without guidance.

-B2B marketing-driven companies: Take a look at our company (Visitor Queue) or SendGrid.
-Very few sales reps in the company with a majority of the head count being made up of Marketing or Product professionals.
+B2B marketing-driven companies: Take a look at our company, Visitor Queue, or SendGrid.
+Very few sales reps in the company with a majority of the headcount being made up of Marketing or Product professionals.
 The offerings are lower priced and self-initiated.
 This means that they require very little setup, and once they are set up they pretty much run themselves.

 Are B2C Companies Sales or Marketing-Driven?

 B2C sales-driven company: Consider Manulife or other investment/insurance companies of this nature.
-They are generally higher ticket items with a lot of customization needed, which means that they will have an advisor assisting you the entire time.
+In addition, they are generally higher ticket items with a lot of customization needed, which means that they will have an advisor assisting you the entire time.
 Plus, typically the people who are purchasing insurance will have a lot of questions, so it is a lot easier to have someone help along the way.

 A split Between Sales-Driven and Marketing-Driven

-As mentioned earlier in the article, it is possible that you have both departments that help drive your growth.
+As mentioned earlier in the article, you may have both sales and marketing departments that help drive your company’s growth.
 It isn’t likely that it is a 50/50 split but both departments can contribute.
 This is more common within companies that have different product categories that require different approaches for revenue growth.